sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 * org.sparkle-project.InstallerConnection.xpc
 * org.sparkle-project.InstallerStatus.xpc

 In order for Sparkle to work in a sandboxed application, the application must call out to XPC Services to perform the updating and installation.
 Only the InstallerLauncher XPC Service is strictly required.
-The other serices are optional depending on your use case.
+The other services are optional depending on your use case.

 If you build Sparkle yourself, you can optionally choose to change `XPC_SERVICE_BUNDLE_ID_PREFIX` in `ConfigCommon.xcconfig` from `org.sparkle-project` to your own prefix.
 In this configuration file, you can also choose which services Sparkle should bundle (by setting `SPARKLE_EMBED_*_XPC_SERVICE` variables).
 Please see notes below on integrating each of these services.